 Relationships are built on love, mutual trust, commitment, and honesty.
 These are the things that make a long-lasting, meaningful relationship healthy.
 These traits are abundant in both partners in good relationships, and they can rely on one another through thick and thin.

-The problems in what may seem like good relationships and meaningful relationships usually occur because of a breakdown of one of these necessary traits.
-Since these are the things relationships are built upon, it is easy to see how that foundation can start to crumble when they are no longer there.
+Problems in what may seem like good relationships and meaningful relationships usually occur because of a breakdown of one of these necessary traits.
+Since these are the things relationships are built upon, it is easy to see how a foundation can start to crumble when they are no longer there.
 See above for a large list of common relationship problems.

-A slow, or sudden, lack of love, a breach of trust resulting from a lie or an affair, or a lack of commitment can destroy what was once a healthy relationship.
-To keep a relationship healthy after such an event takes a tremendous amount of work and often requires intervention by a therapist or counselor to help a couple see things in perspective.
+A slow—or sudden—lack of love, a breach of trust resulting from a lie or an affair, or a lack of commitment can destroy what was once a healthy relationship.
+Keeping a relationship healthy after such an event takes a tremendous amount of work and often requires intervention by a therapist or counselor to help a couple see things in perspective.